-All pupils are encouraged to go on our residential trips to Ford Castle in Year 4 and Manchester / Bradford in Year 6.
-Teaching assistants accompany the children on these trips and further concessions are made if necessary.
+All pupils are encouraged to go on our residential trips in Year 4 and Year Teaching assistants accompany the children on these trips and further concessions are made if necessary.

-All pupils are encouraged to take part in sports day/school plays/special workshops/ celebration assemblies etc. No pupil is ever excluded from taking part in these activities because of their SEN or disability.
+All pupils are encouraged to take part in sports day/school plays/special workshops/celebration assemblies etc. No pupil is ever excluded from taking part in these activities because of their SEN or disability.